-Answer: Cognitive-behavioral therapy, which is widely used today, grew out of behavioral therapy.
+Cognitive-behavior therapy, which is widely used today, grew out of behavioral therapy.
 Though many Christians are leery of psychology in general, cognitive-behavior theory seems to be more in sync with biblical principles.
-The following are a brief explanation of cognitive-behavior therapy and a biblical analysis of its concepts.
+The following are brief explanations of cognitive-behavior therapy and a biblical analysis of its concepts.

 Explanation of Cognitive-behavior Therapy